 Embed Google reviews on your website

 An outstanding tactic is to embed a Google reviews widget on your website.
-A fancy widget of your best reviews will strongly encourage your customers to leave their feedback too.
+A fancy widget of your best reviews will encourage your customers to leave feedback too.

 At the same time, publishing them will raise your reputation and give trustworthiness to your brand.